while-basic/chriscelaya.com/src/data/blog.md

 # Welcome

-Here I'll be introducing my projects more in depth.
+Here I'll be introducing my projects more in depth. (wip)

-work in progress